 Wanting to seal a ceramic floor tile to fix or cover some damage?

 Ceramic floor tiles are very durable and difficult to damage.
 All ceramic floor sealers are softer than the actual ceramic tile.
 That means a sealed ceramic tile surface will damage faster in comparison to bare tile.
 It will also need more maintenance to achieve a consistent look.
 There is often an expectation that floor sealers are as tough as tiles but that’s not true.
 Protective coatings are also referred to as sacrificial coatings.
 They are there to do a job and be reasonably easy to repair and replace while protecting the original surface.

 Wanting to seal your ceramic floor tile surfaces because an existing floor sealer is peeling off?

 Sealers or coatings do not adhere or stick well to ceramic floor tiles.
 Even if you can find a sealer to adhere to the surface, it will most likely peel or wear very quickly, usually in 2-12 months.

-7. Maintenance - Tired of the hard work keeping your ceramic tiles looking clean and attractive?
+Tired of the hard work of keeping your ceramic tiles looking clean and attractive?

-A sealed ceramic floor tile requires more work and cost to maintain and clean than the bare tile itself.
-This is because the sacrificial floor sealer coatings are softer and will be more affected by traffic, spills and day to day wear and tear.
+A ceramic floor tile with a sealer/coating requires more work and cost to maintain and clean than the bare tile itself.
+This is because the sacrificial floor sealer coatings are softer than the tile and will be more affected by traffic, spills and day-to-day wear and tear.
 This means regular repair and replacement of the sealer will be required.

 Many try… few succeed… and the rare success rarely lasts.